KEY TAKEAWAYS

 Meanwhile, adoption has accelerated past every forecast.
 Claude Code crossed one billion dollars in revenue.
 Eighty-five percent of developers now use AI tools for code generation regularly.
 The February 2026 SaaSpocalypse, triggered by Anthropic’s Claude Cowork plugins, wiped 285 billion dollars from enterprise software valuations in a single week.
 The message was clear: AI is not supplementing software.
 It is replacing it.

 But speed without verification creates exposure.
 OpenClaw, the open-source AI agent with over 145,000 GitHub stars, saw its marketplace compromised with nearly 900 malicious packages.
 Snyk identified 283 skills leaking credentials.
 A critical CVE enabled one-click remote code execution.
-The vibe coding era has arrived, and it carries real risk.
+The coding era has arrived, and it carries real risks that call for AI code audit & validation services.

 Here is what we found after reviewing AI-generated codebases across SaaS, fintech, and healthtech startups.